Bukit Brown Walk: Fascinating Insight Into History And Heritage Through Gravestones

 What has Bukit Brown got to do with World War II?
 Plenty.
 It was the last battleground before the fall of Singapore as MacRitchie Reservoir, Singapore’s water source, and Command House were nearby.
 This resulted in many soldiers dying at Bukit Brown defending Singapore.

 There are also graves of war heros, heroines, collaborators, civilians buried at Bukit Brown during and after the war.
 Often, their graves tell of stories that the textbooks don’t.
-We were honoured to have Fabian Tee, a volunteer “Brownie” regale us with tales of Bukit Brown.
+At our first walk, we were honoured to have Fabian Tee, a volunteer “Brownie” regale us with tales of Bukit Brown.
+This time, it was Peter Park, the “rojak librarian”, an avid birder, tomb hunter and advocate of Bukit Brown who took us on a tour from Hill 2 to Hill 4 on a balmy Saturday morning.

 Our Pioneers at Bukit Brown Cemetery